 Skip to main content

-The History of FEEFHS
+History of FEEFHS

-Charles M. Hall - Founder of FEEFHS 1930-2010
+Charles M. Hall, Founder of FEEFHS 1930 - 2010

-Charles M. Hall - FEEFHS Founder
+Charles M. Hall, FEEFHS Founder 1930 - 2010

-• Publishing an annual professional journal
+• Publishing an annual professional journal (from 1992 to 2008)

 • Creating and hosting genealogy databases